flomesh-io/flomesh-bookinfo-demo/readme.md

 kubectl apply -f proxy-profile.yaml
 ```

-**Second**, you need to have ClickHouse installed somewhere, and create the log table in default schema:
+**Second**, you need to have ClickHouse installed somewhere, and create the log table by [init.sql](scripts/init.sql) in default schema:
 ```SQL
 CREATE TABLE default.log
 (